RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_1_Notes.md

 **Packet Sniffing:**
 - The practice of capturing and inspecting data packets across a network.

-# The TCP/IP model
+# The TCP/IP Model

-Transmission Control Protocol and Internet Protocol (TCP/IP): The standard model used for network communication
+**Transmission Control Protocol and Internet Protocol (TCP/IP):** The standard model used for network communication.

+## Transmission Control Protocol (TCP)
-TCP: an internet communication protocol that allows two devices to form a connection and stream data.
+- An internet communication protocol that allows two devices to form a connection and stream data.
-- It includes a set of instructions to organize data.
+- Includes a set of instructions to organize data.
-- It also establishes a connection between two devices and makes sure that packets reach the correct destination.
+- Establishes a connection between two devices and ensures that packets reach the correct destination.

+## Internet Protocol (IP)
-IP: a set of standards used for routing and addressing data packets as they travel between devices on a network.
+- A set of standards used for routing and addressing data packets as they travel between devices on a network.
 - The IP address functions as an address for each private network.

+## Ports

+**Port:**
-Port: a software-based location that organizes the sending and recieving of data between devices on a network.
+- A software-based location that organizes the sending and receiving of data between devices on a network.
-- divide network traffic into segments based on the service they will perform between two devices.
+- Divides network traffic into segments based on the service they will perform between two devices.

+**Port Number:**
-Port Number: allow computers to split the network traffic and prioritze operations they will perform with the data.
+- Allows computers to split the network traffic and prioritize operations they will perform with the data.
-- these are part of the instructions in data packets
+- These are part of the instructions in data packets.

-Notable Port Numbers:
+### Notable Port Numbers
-- 25 : Email
+- **25:** Email
-- 443 : Secure inernet communication
+- **443:** Secure internet communication
-- 20 : Large file transfers
+- **20:** Large file transfers

+#